samerfarida/kid-friendly-bash-games/guess-the-number/README.md

 * Loops: Repeating the guessing process until the correct number is found.
 * Conditionals: Checking if the guess is too high, too low, or correct.
 * Input/Output: Reading user input and displaying messages.

-## Contributing
-We welcome contributions!
-If you have ideas for improvements or additional features, please fork the repository and submit a pull request.